lukejoshua/o5i8i2/README.md

 #### Translation

-The next puzzle gave one of 5 audio clips to each of the team members.
+The next puzzle gave one of [5 audio clips](audio/translation/) to each of the team members.

-audio/bravo/1.wav
-audio/bravo/2.wav
-audio/bravo/3.wav
-audio/bravo/4.wav
-audio/bravo/5.wav

 Each clip was in a different language.
 By translating and concatenating each phrase the clue to the next puzzle was found:

-Bravo:

 ```text
 propershutdownprotocolwillbeinitiatedincaseofemergency